openstack-archive/docs-specs/specs/kilo/move-driver-docs.rst

   driver, see below for details
-* Only drivers are covered that are contained in the official OpenStack project repository for drivers (for example in the main project repository or the official "third party" repository).
+* Only drivers are covered that are contained in the official OpenStack project repository for drivers (for example in the main project repository or the official "third-party" repository).

 If a vendor wants to add more than the minimal documentation, they need to commit to the following guidelines: